mamonaco1973/gcp-sqlserver/README.md

 The deployment includes a Cloud SQL for SQL Server instance with public access disabled, integrated into a custom Virtual Private Cloud (VPC) and secured using private IP networking.
 Additionally, the project provisions a lightweight Ubuntu virtual machine that runs [Adminer](https://www.adminer.org/), a browser-based SQL client, allowing private, browser-accessible interaction with the database.

-As part of the configuration, we optionally deploy a sample database to showcase real-world querying and administration in a private cloud context.
+As part of the configuration, we've ported and deployed a SQL server version of the well known [Pagila Database](https://github.com/devrimgunduz/pagila).
+Pagila is a sample database modeled after the Sakila DVD rental database, commonly used for learning and testing relational database features

 The solution is ideal for developers and teams looking to build secure, internal-facing applications without exposing the database to the public internet.

 ![diagram](gcp-sqlserver.png)